-Durham County Library makes its Sensory Room facilities available to individuals, local groups and organizations for lawful public use on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.
+Durham County Main Library makes its Sensory Room facilities available to individuals, local groups and organizations for lawful public use on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.
 Permission by the library to use its facilities does not constitute an endorsement by the library staff, the Library Board of Trustees, or the Durham County Board of Commissioners.

-Durham County Library’s Sensory Rooms are not to be used as a base of operations for any club, business, or organization.
+Durham County Main Library’s Sensory Rooms are not to be used as a base of operations for any club, business, or organization.
 Room use cannot exceed room capacity as determined by the Durham County Fire Marshal.
 The Library reserves the right to decline any reservation for any reason.

 Abuse of the Sensory Room Policy may result in loss of room usage privileges.

 A valid, full privileges or Courtesy Durham County Library card is required to reserve the Multi-Sensory Environment.
 Temporary and Computer Use cards may not be used to reserve a room.
 The Multi-Sensory Environment may be requested online (durhamcountylibrary.org), by phone or in person.
 Access to the room is only given during the hours of your reservation.
 Please notify the library of cancellation prior to the reservation date so that the room may be made available to other patrons.
 Room reservations are forfeited if the individual or group has not arrived within 15 minutes of the scheduled start of the reservation.
 Room reservations will terminate 30 minutes prior to the close of the library.
-Attending a group training or scheduling an individualized appointment is strongly encouraged prior to first room reservation.
+Attending a group training or scheduling a personalized appointment is strongly encouraged prior to first room reservation.

 Sensory Calming Room

 No library card or reservation is needed to access the Sensory Calming Room.
 The Sensory Calming Room is intended to be used as needed for sensory soothing.